cheatham1/SoftwareBook/gettingstarted.md

 ![](Pictures/VM-atlas.png)

-Select this tab, circled in red in the screenshot.
+Select this tab, circled in red in the screen-shot.
 A terminal window will then be available.
 Type "ls" and you will see the folders and files in your main directory.

 ![](Pictures/VMterminalWindow.png)